 Element Maintenance Items can be used with Business Processes to capture features, changes, documents, issues, defects and tasks that affect individual Activities or whole Processes.
-Learn More: Maintenance Items Process Modeling A process model can be used to model a wide range of sequential activities including business processes, system processes or even the flow through an algorithm in a programming module.
-Enterprise Architect supports a variety of ways to model processes including the Unified Modeling Language (UML) Activity diagrams, Business Process Model and Notation (BPMN) Business Process diagrams and Flow Charts as part of the Strategic Diagramming set.
-These can be drawn at any level and drill down functionality is provided allowing a modeler to click through from a high level diagram such as a value chain down to the task level representations.
-The process elements can be linked to a wide range of other elements including: Business Rules, Polices, Standard Operating Procedures and Use Cases or User Stories.
-The tool supports both Current State and Future State modeling and transitions can be modeled showing the time sequence of changes between the current state and the future state.
-Enterprise Architect also has the ability to run model simulations from these models allowing powerful insights to be gained that will assist with improving efficiency and effectiveness.
+Learn More: Maintenance Items Process Modeling A Process model can be used to model a wide range of sequential activities, including business processes, system processes or even the flow through an algorithm in a programming module.
+Enterprise Architect supports a variety of ways to model processes, including the Unified Modeling Language (UML) Activity diagrams, Business Process Model and Notation (BPMN) Business Process diagrams, and Flow Charts as part of the Strategic Diagramming set.
+These can be drawn at any level; drill down functionality is provided, allowing you to click through from a high-level diagram such as a Value Chain down to the task-level representations.
+The process elements can be linked to a wide range of other elements, including Business Rules, Polices, Standard Operating Procedures, and Use Cases or User Stories.
+The tool supports both Current State and Future State modeling; transitions can be modeled showing the time sequence of changes between the current state and the future state.
+Enterprise Architect also has the ability to run model simulations from these models, allowing deep insights to be gained that will assist with improving efficiency and effectiveness.